Brainvibe/1UpLoot/README.md

   * Used to connect and transfer data to and from MongoDB.

 * **[Materialize](https://materializecss.com/)**
-  * Framework used in the project based on Material Design by Google.
+  * Web Framework used in the project based on Material Design by Google.

 * **[Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/)**
   * Used to encrypt all users passwords in the database.